 How Long Will it Take to Kill the Moss?

-It will take a week or so for the moss to blacken and die, at which time it should be removed by scarifying.
+It will take a week or so for the moss to blacken and die, do not worry about the grass blackening, it will soon green up, at which time the dead moss should be removed by scarifying.
 Motorised scarifiers are readily available to hire, but are not overly expensive second hand and are indispensable in producing a good lawn if you have a larger space.
+Find scarifiers here.
 If you have a smaller garden you can use a rake for the same purpose but it is hard work!

 I hope you’ve found this useful and that it’ll help you to create a better lawn for your home.
 Moss is a funny thing in that it doesn’t look too unsightly, so many people let it pass, but you’ll be amazed at how much better your lawn can look with just a bit of work in getting rid of it.